 Normally, we wouldn’t apartment hunt four months ahead, but since the new management company may be taking over at the end of next month (July) we may or may not be able to get our of our lease then.
 If we can, we’re going to try to move out in August.
 If not, we will be moving out for November first when our lease is up either way.

-This past Saturday, Master and me went to a whole bunch of other complexes, a bit further than we are from the city.
-I’m not a city mouse, and Master likes the look of the other complexes too.
+This past Saturday, we went to a whole bunch of other complexes, a bit further than we are from the city.
+I’m not a city mouse, and Master Pravus likes the look of the other complexes too.
 They all had the thing we care about the most: a pool!
 Some of them had hot tubs, and one or two of them even had wood burning fireplaces.
 Awesome!
 One more cool thing: all of them were cheaper.

 * * * * *